impresso/impresso-middle-layer/README.md

   "authStrategies": ["local", "jwt-app", "jwt"]
 ```

+#### Rate limiter

+Rate limiter has two configuration options:

+* `capacity` - the maximum number of requests allocated to a resource/user.
+This indicates how many request can be executed against the resource before limiting kicks in.
+* `refillRate` - how many requests are added to the allocation every second if the allocation is lower than `capacity`.

+Sample settings:

+* 1 request per second (3600 / hour): `capacity: 3600, refillRate: 1`
+* 10 request per second (36000 / hour): `capacity: 36000, refillRate: 10`
+* 1 request per second (60 / minute): `capacity: 60, refillRate: 1`
+* 1 request per second (600 / 10 minutes): `capacity: 600, refillRate: 1`
+* 3 request per second (600 / 10 minutes): `capacity: 600, refillRate: 3`

 ## Help

 For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).